 In the absence of any agreement as regards the procedure, or if either party does not abide by the prescribed procedure for appointment, a party may approach a court for appointment of the arbitrator.
-Failing any agreement as to manner of appointment, if a party fails to appoint an arbitrator within 30 days from the receipt of a request to do so from the other party, or, the two appointed arbitrators fail to agree on the third arbitrator within 30 days from the date of their appointment, the appointment shall be made, upon application by a party, by the Supreme Court (in the case of international commercial arbitrations), or the High Court, or any person or institution designated by such court.
-Recently, the Supreme Court recommended that the courts should make an endeavour to dispose of the application within 6 months from the date of its filing.17
+Failing any agreement as to manner of appointment, if a party fails to appoint an arbitrator within 30 (thirty) days from the receipt of a request to do so from the other party, or, the two appointed arbitrators fail to agree on the third arbitrator within 30 (thirty) days from the date of their appointment, the appointment shall be made, upon application by a party, by the Supreme Court (in the case of international commercial arbitrations), or the High Court (in case of arbitrations other than international commercial arbitrations), or an institution designated by such court.
+In 2022, the Supreme Court recommended that the courts should make an endeavour to dispose of the application within 6 (six) months from the date of its filing.16

-When appointing an arbitrator, the court shall confine itself to examination of the existence of an arbitration agreement; the intention being to minimise judicial intervention subject to certain exceptions laid down by the Supreme Court.18
+When appointing an arbitrator, the court shall confine itself to examination of the existence of an arbitration agreement; the intention being to minimise judicial intervention subject to certain exceptions laid down by the Supreme Court.17

-A person of any nationality may be an arbitrator, unless otherwise agreed by the parties, and further that in the case of an international commercial arbitration, the Court may appoint a the sole or third arbitrator of a nationality other than the nationalities of the parties concerned.
+A person of any nationality may be an arbitrator, unless otherwise agreed by the parties, and further that in the case of an international commercial arbitration, the Court may appoint a sole or third arbitrator of a nationality other than the nationalities of the parties concerned.

-The 2019 Amendments introduced a new Part IA, for the establishment of the Arbitration Council of India ("ACI"), which is empowered to inter alia recognise professional institutes providing accreditation of arbitrators and review the grading of arbitral institutions and arbitrators.
-Part IA has not however been notified to come into effect (as of April 1, 2023).
-The 2021 Amendments provide that the qualifications, experience and norms for accreditation of arbitrators shall be such as may be specified by regulations - which have not as yet been issued.
+The 2019 Amendments introduced a new Part IA, for the establishment of the Arbitration Council of India (ACI), which is empowered to inter alia recognise professional institutes providing accreditation of arbitrators and review the grading of arbitral institutions and arbitrators.
+While Part IA has been notified to come into effect from October 12, 2023, the ACI has not yet been constituted.
+The 2021 Amendments provide that the qualifications, experience, and norms for accreditation of arbitrators shall be such as may be specified by regulations - which have not as yet been issued.